Trowell C of E Curriculum Vision – Music

 Curriculum enriched through opportunities to express themselves through Music.

-Music enables enjoyment and enrichment and develops social skills/group work/participation.
+Music enables enjoyment and enrichment within the whole community.

-Ambition – study of local musicians and their achievements (Jake Bugg, Sheku Kanneh Mason,)
+Ambition – study of local musicians as well as renowned musicians, composers, lyricists and recognising and celebrating their achievements (Jake Bugg, Sheku Kanneh Mason)

-Learning music promotes craftsmanship – produce good work rather than mediocre can be applied to all other curriculum areas.
+Learning music promotes craftsmanship – produce good work rather than mediocre - this can be applied to all other curriculum areas.